radar/guides/command-reference.md

 The contents command lists the files in an installed gem.
-The listing can be given as full file names, file names without the installed directory prefix or only the files that are requireable.
+The listing can be given as full file names, file names without the installed directory prefix or only the files that are requirable.

 ## gem dependency